karushp/resume-chatbot/README.md

 2. System searches through my resume using AI embeddings
 3. Relevant information is sent to Groq's AI model
 4. AI generates a natural, conversational response

+## Scalability and Potential

+While this chatbot was built around my own resume, the framework is fully adaptable.
+With minimal modification, it can be applied to:

+- **Individual Profiles**: Any person's resume or portfolio, making professional profiles interactive
+- **Company Resources**: Company profiles, product catalogs, or internal documents for conversational information access
+- **Knowledge Bases**: FAQs and documentation, creating dynamic AI-driven support experiences

 ---